xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/templateparamlist.md

+Template parameter list information for templated members.

 ## Signature

 ```typescript
 templateparamlist?: TemplateParamListDataModel | undefined;
 ```

+## Remarks

+Contains detailed information about template parameters when the member is part of a template declaration.
+This includes parameter names, types, and default values essential for template documentation.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>